Length: SVL up to 71mm, with the tail being equal to or longer than the body length

 Only two individuals have ever been recorded.
 However, they both possessed a grey, brown, or olive dorsal surface, with indistinct, pale bands.
 They also both possessed a subdued galaxy-like pattern comprised of small white spots.
 Their ventral surface was pale grey.

-The Sabine gecko looks relatively similar to the related Kahurangi gecko (Woodworthia "Mt Arthur").
+The Tikumu gecko looks relatively similar to the related Kahurangi gecko (Woodworthia "Mt Arthur").
 However, specific morphological differences have not yet been identified.

-The Sabine gecko is only known from rocky alpine habitat in Nelson Lakes National Park.
+The Tikumu gecko is only known from rocky alpine habitat in Nelson Lakes National Park.

 Ecology and habitat